Apply to Become a DIS Slow Traveler

 What are we looking for in an application?

 - The more specific and detailed you are with your application, the better.
-We are seeking students who have a strong vision of what their slow travel might look like
+We are seeking students who have a strong vision of what their slow travel might look like.
+Things can change down the road, but we want you to have a thoughtful and practical plan

-- Applications that center around a particular theme or experience that is relevant to you.
+- The strongest applications center around a particular theme or experience that is relevant to you, the traveler(s).
 Tell us why you want to do this and what it will mean to you

 What will you reflect on?